scarpazza/battlecruiser/README.md

 In file m122-emacs.sc, find my Soarer's configuration.

 The goal of this configuration is for the keyboard to generate easily re-bindable emacs sequences that survive across Microsoft Remote Desktop and X-Windows servers.
+(For clarity, we call "extra function keys" the 10 pebble-stemmed keys to the left of the alphanumeric area.
+Soarer calls them EXTRA_F1 ...
+EXTRA_F10.)

 I chose to generate sequences of two characters, where the first one is always Control-comma (^,), and the second is either a digit or a letter:

+* I'm remapping the first extra function key to the Esc key
-* I'm remapping the "extra function keys" (10 grey keys to the left of the alphanumeric area) to "^, <digit>" for with digit = {1, 2, 3, ..., 9, 0}.
+* I'm remapping the remaining 9 extra function keys to "^, <digit>" for digit = {1, 2, 3, ..., 9}.
-  Note that the last key, EXTRA_F10, generates sequence "^, 0".
-* I'm remapping function keys F13-F24 (i.e., the 12 keys above the traditional F1-F12 keys) to "^, <letter>" for letter = {A, B, ..., L}
+* I'm remapping function keys F13-F24 (i.e., the 12 keys above the traditional F1-F12 keys)
+  to "^, <letter>" for letter = {A, B, ..., L}

 ## Layouts